 - A signal routine is a subroutine (and is not an interrupt service routine).
 It is accessed by means of a subroutine call made directly from the Timer task; therefore, it executes in the context of the highest priority task in the system and will not be preempted by another task.
 The processor executes in user state and the interrupt mask level is zero (all interrupts enabled). - The signal routine is called with the ID of the expired alarm in the low-order word of register D0.
-Registers D0 through D7 and A0 through A6 can be modified and need not be restored. - With the obvious exception of Suspend, a signal routine can make any system call valid for task-level access, including Set Alarm to restart the expired alarm.
+Registers D0 through D7 and A0 through A6 can be modified and need not be restored. - With the obvious exceptions of Suspend Task and Delete Task, a signal routine may make any system call valid for task-level access, including Set Alarm to restart the expired alarm.
+However, keep in mind that the signal routine is executed as part of the Timer task.
+Certain calls may be inappropriate (such as Create Queue, which would cause the new queue to be owned by the Timer task, not the user task).
+And certain calls would be pointless (such as Lock Task, because the Timer task cannot be preempted anyway).